The asymptotic spectrum distance, graph limits, and the Shannon capacity

-Determining the Shannon capacity of graphs is a long-standing open problem in information theory, graph theory and combinatorial optimization.
-Over decades, a wide range of upper and lower bound methods (of combinatorial, algebraic, analytic, and computational nature) have been developed to analyze this problem.
+\centerline{\textbf{Abstract}} Determining the Shannon capacity of graphs (Shannon 1956) is a long-standing open problem in information theory, graph theory and combinatorial optimization.
+Over decades, a wide range of upper and lower bound methods (of combinatorial, algebraic, analytic, and computational nature) have been developed to analyze this problem (e.g., Lovász 1979, Alon~1998, Bohman--Holzman 2003, Bukh--Cox 2019, Polak--Schrijver~2019, Guruswami--Riazanov 2021).
 However, despite tremendous effort, even small instances of the problem have remained open (e.g., the Shannon capacity of any odd cycle of length at least seven), and central computational and structural questions unanswered.

 In recent years, a new dual characterization of the Shannon capacity of graphs, asymptotic spectrum duality, has unified and extended known upper bound methods and structural theorems.
-This duality originated from the work of Strassen in algebraic complexity theory.
+This duality originated from the work of Strassen in algebraic complexity theory (Strassen, J.~Reine Angew.\ Math.\ 1987, 1988, 1991) and has recently seen much activity (Christandl--Vrana--Zuiddam, J.~Amer.\ Math.\ Soc.~2023, Wigderson--Zuiddam, Bull.~Amer.\ Math.\ Soc.~2026).

 In this paper, building on asymptotic spectrum duality, we develop a new theory of graph distance, that we call \emph{asymptotic spectrum distance}, and corresponding limits (reminiscent of, but different from, the celebrated theory of cut-norm, graphons and flag algebras).
 We propose a graph limit approach to the Shannon capacity problem: to determine the Shannon capacity of a graph, construct a sequence of easier to analyse graphs converging to it.